hrynS/dynamic-questionnaire/QUESTIONS_CONFIG.md

   }
 }
 ```
 - **raw**: String.
-The question text as displayed to the user, potentially including placeholders for dynamic content.
+The question text as displayed to the user, potentially including placeholders for dynamic
+  content.
+If the first letter of a placeholder text is uppercase - the dynamic part will be capitalized, if
+  lowercase - vice versa.
 - **rules**: Array (optional).
 Defines rules for replacing placeholders in the raw text, based on responses to
   previous questions. **By default placeholder is {{}}**
 - **replaceWith**: String(optional).
 The value of question with this id will be used to replace a placeholder in the question